 2014 Trustee Election - How to Stand

 Half of LCC’s Board of ten trustees is elected each year, with each trustee serving a two year term.
 Accordingly there are five vacant seats in this year’s trustee election.
-The nominations deadline for candidates in this election is 9 a.m.
-Monday 4th August.
+The nominations deadline for candidates in this election HAS BEEN EXTENDED TO 9 A.M.
+ON MONDAY 11TH AUGUST.

 Only members of the London Cycling Campaign may stand for election.
 Candidates must be proposed and seconded by two other LCC members.
 To stand, please complete the Nomination Form and post it to the London Cycling Campaign office, or email a scanned copy to email@example.com, by the above deadline.